harshjayprakash/harshjayprakash/README.md

 ## About

-Hi, I'm Harsh Jayprakash, a software engineer who enjoys the craft of programming - focusing on human-centred, functional and thoughtful digital experiences.
-I also like creating diagrams following a unified visual languages.
+Hi, I'm Harsh Jayprakash, a software engineer who enjoys the craft of programming - focusing on human-centred, functional, and thoughtful digital experiences.
+I also like creating diagrams that follow a unified visual language, bringing clarity and structure to complex ideas.

 ```pascal
 const